SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 | Execution    | Interpreted     | Compiled                      |
 | Performance  | Slower          | Faster (for embedded systems) |
 | Memory usage | Higher          | Lower                         |

-#### Sleep
+## Sleep
-When working with microcontrollers, the `sleep` function is a crucial tool for managing power consumption, timing events, and controlling the overall behavior of your device.
-Different microcontroller platforms and operating systems may offer variations in the `sleep` function, but the core functionality remains similar.
+When working with microcontrollers, the **`sleep` function is a crucial tool for managing power** consumption, **timing events**, and controlling the overall behavior of your device.
+Different microcontroller platforms and operating systems may **offer variations in the `sleep` function**, but the core functionality remains similar.

-##### Common Sleep Modes
+### Common Sleep Modes
 Microcontrollers typically provide multiple sleep modes, each offering different levels of power savings and wake-up capabilities:
 - **Idle Mode:** The processor is halted, but peripherals and clocks may continue to operate at a reduced frequency.
 - **Power-Saving Mode:** The processor and some peripherals are powered down, while essential functions like interrupts and timers are maintained.
 - **Deep Sleep Mode:** The microcontroller enters a low-power state, with only essential circuits powered.
 Wake-up typically requires an external interrupt or timer.

-##### Factors to Consider
+### Factors to Consider when Sleeping
 When choosing a sleep mode, consider the following factors:
 - **Power Consumption:** The deeper the sleep mode, the lower the power consumption.
 - **Wake-up Time:** The time it takes for the microcontroller to resume normal operation after waking up from sleep.